-Aspects Criteria Guidelines 5.
-Assets 5.6 Intellectual Property (IP) 5.6 Intellectual Property (IP) All material assets must be included as part of the Plan.
+Aspects Criteria Guidelines 5.6 Intellectual Property (IP) 5.
+Assets 5.6 Intellectual Property (IP) All material assets must be included as part of the Plan.
 Note that all detailed listings should be included as support schedules to the Forecast and/ or Budget discussed above.
-A. The Plan must ident including any studies or data compiled by behalf of the IFO. s, reports limited to the following: B. The Plan must cons method to transfer IF Authority.
+A. The Plan must identify all IP including any studies, reports or data compiled by or on behalf of the IFO.
+A. The Plan should include a detailed listing of all IP including but not limited to the following: 1.
+Useful life; 2.
+Legal ownership rights; 3.
+Book value; 4.
+Description; 5.
+Fair market value; and 6.
+Results of the most recent impairment test.
+B. The Plan must consider the method to transfer IP to the Authority.
+B. The Plan should consider the methods to transfer the studies, reports and/or data to the Authority.

-Aspects Criteria Guidelines 5.7 Investments 5.
-Assets 5.7 Investments All material assets must be included as part of the Plan.
+, , , · Aspects Criteria Guidelines 5.
+Assets 5.7 Investments 5.7 Investments All material assets must be included as part of the Plan.
 Note that all detailed listings should be included as support schedules to the Forecast and/ or Budget discussed above.
 A. The Plan must identify all types of investments (debt or equity).
 A. The Plan should include a detailed schedule outlining the types of investments held by the IFO (equities, bonds, loans, mutual funds, ETFs, derivatives, etc.) including but not limited to the following: Amount; Number of units; Cost; Description; Fair market value; and Liquidity level (1, 2 or 3 in accordance with IFRS standards).
-B. The Plan must determine the appropriate method of disposal to maximize recovery.
+The Plan must determine the appropriate method of disposal to maximize recovery.
 B. The Plan should determine the planned method and timing of disposal, with an aim to maximize recovery.
 Cash flows related to the sale of the investments should be included in the Forecast.
 Consideration should also be given to the costs to sell the investment and any related tax costs/proceeds.
 C. The Plan must identify any transactions that will be made to related parties.
 C. Transactions that are expected to be made between related and/or non-arms- length parties should be separately identified and tracked, and sales should be made at fair market value.